 Recent News & Findings

-The survey used a methodology where 1,596 CEO’s across the major countries and all industry sectors throughout the Asia Pacific region, were interviewed between 8th - 25th March 2024.
+The survey used a methodology where 1,609 Human Resource Managers across all industry sectors, in organizations having 250+ employees, throughout the Asia Pacific region, were interviewed between 12th - 30th September 2024.

 Japan: 30% female executives by 2030